 Admission to CHEM 475 is restricted to students with strong grades in mathematics, chemistry, and physics.
 A cumulative GPA of ~3.5 in the prerequisite courses is recommended.
 Students must meet with the instructor for permission to take the course.

-Departmental Distinction can be earned by maintaining a 3.5 cumulative grade point average, participating in a minimum of six credits of approved 399/499 research and completing an approved 2500 word thesis.
+Departmental Honors can be earned by maintaining a 3.5 cumulative grade point average, participating in a minimum of six credits of approved 399/499 research and completing an approved 2500 word thesis.
 The student's faculty advisor must read the thesis and sign their approval on the cover page.
 The thesis must then be given to the Chemistry/Biochemistry undergraduate advisors who ensure that it is reviewed by Chemistry's Associate Chair for Undergraduate Education for final approval.
+Additional information about the thesis format is listed on the Honors Requirements document.

 "College Honors" can be earned by fulfilling the departmental distinction requirements and by acceptance into the UW Honors Program and fulfilling their requirements which include rigorous general education requirements.
 Contact the UW Honors Program for more information about this option.